 Do we even need to convince you?
 This recipe has all the flavor (hello, green aioli) and none of the meat.

 Two spreads, five vegetables, and we’re sold.
-This sandwich involves a bit of prep (you have to pickle a few vegetables), but it’s worth the extra effort.
+This sandwich involves a bit of prep (you have to pickle a few veggies), but it’s worth the extra effort.